 A Regular Haunt is Coldfall Woods

 One of the reasons I started this business as a London dog walker was because, alongside a passion for dogs, I’m also a great lover of the outdoors.
-Recently I took advantage of a nice sunny Autumn day and decided to go on one of my favourite walks to date: Coldfall Woods.
+Recently I took advantage of a nice sunny Autumn day and decided to go on one of my favourites walks to date: Coldfall Woods.

 Coldfall Woods are 14 hectares and mainly containing oaks and hornbeams.
 It’s undergone many changes and slightly evolved over the years to be quite different from when I was a child.
-Although the natural beauty is still everywhere you look, nature was cruel to this are a huge flood tarnished the majority of one of the, once beautiful, fields.
+Although natural beauty is still everywhere you look, nature was cruel to this are a huge flood tarnished the majority of one of them, once beautiful, fields.
 However, this has been turned into somewhat of a feature now and has a modern wooden bridge across where the excessive damage was, holding a sign that says: ‘Mini Everglades’.

-I usually do a couple of laps of the woods, taking in the fresh air and wonderful sights of the British wildlife such as squirrels and birds, before I go onto Muswell Hill Fields which attaches to the wood and the cemetery.
+I usually do a couple of laps of the woods, taking in the fresh air and wonderful sights of the British wildlife such as squirrels and birds, before I go onto Muswell Hill Fields, which attaches to the wood and the cemetery.
 This is a wide-open field great for relaxation for me and excellent for the dogs to run freely.
-There’s also a play area by one end, which means that if you do bring your pooch along, there’s something for the kids too!
+There’s also a play area by one end, which means that if you bring your pooch along, there’s something for the kids too!

-Coldfall Woods aren’t just loved by me, but adored by many and they have a lot of events throughout the year where new faces are warmly welcomed.
+Coldfall Woods aren’t just loved by me but adored by many, and they have a lot of events throughout the year where new faces are warmly welcomed.
 Look here to see what’s coming up: http://www.coldfallwoods.co.uk/whats-on/

 So if you see me dog walking in Coldfall woods, come over and say Hi.
 In the meantime stay safe in woodlands